niekados/my-classroom/README.md

 ## Introduction

-MyClassroom is a classroom management tool born from an understanding of the diverse needs of students and the challenges faced by teachers in addressing them.
+MyClassroom is a command line interface application running in Python terminal.
+A classroom management tool born from an understanding of the diverse needs of students and the challenges faced by teachers in addressing them.
 MyClassroom aims to simplify the complex task of classroom management while ensuring that every child receives the care and attention they deserve.

 With MyClassroom, teachers gain access to a simple overview of their classrooms, allowing them to track students' medical or dietary needs, preferences, and behaviors effortlessly.
 From dietary restrictions to social anxieties, MyClassroom empowers teachers to provide personalized support, fostering an inclusive and nurturing learning environment for all.